RGB-Tools/RGB-Documentation/schema-interface.md

 - How is state data allowed to change with state transitions?
 - What sequences of transitions are allowed?

-The schema differentiates contract developers from issuers, who know nothing about coding and programming.

-A schema allows the creation of "template contracts" while avoiding common mistakes for issuers.
+Schema clearly differentiates contract developers from issuers, who know nothing about coding and programming.
+This is important because it allows the creation of "template contracts" while avoiding common mistakes for issuers.

 An RGB contract template defines:
 - what types of states can exist;